mirekslouf/mpint/docs/run_in_spyder/pe.md

 * Library that defines peaks and indexes for IR spectra of PE.
 * Additionally, the library defines X and Y limits for plotting of spectra.
 """

-# This file can be used as a template for user-defined libraries.
-# In the text below, the user should modify the following variables/functions:
-# (the modifications are not difficult; use common sense and comments below)

 # Technical notes:
 # 1) Peaks are defined in a variable, as they are constant values.